 “Don’t worry everyone, everything is going to be alright.”

-He smiled at his co-workers who all looked at him in a mix of mild annoyance and disbelief until he repeated it in Russian, Italian and Japanese, to ease the nerves of the international staff, who although all spoke English might be a little too scared to remember that fact.
+He smiled at his co-workers who all looked at him in a mix of mild annoyance and disbelief until he repeated it in Russian, Italian and Japanese, to ease the nerves of the international staff, who although all spoke English were a little too scared to remember that fact.
 The people who knew him best looked at him in shock, and his manager was on the verge of saying something before one of the gunmen stormed in and put his gun against Bob’s head.

 Bob’s manager saw an unfamiliar smile spread across his face, and then a blur and the gunman on the floor.
 Bob had somehow disarmed him and had the gun in the man’s mouth.
 With his free hand, he pulled out his phone and handed it to the man on the floor.

 The man did as he was told and Bob pulled his earphone from his pocket, placed one bud in his own ear and the other in the man’s then took his phone back and tapped a few buttons until a nasal voice appeared through the buds.

 “I’d like to make a booking for 15 people please.”

 “Is confirmation available?”

 Bob pulled the gun from the man’s mouth and nodded pointedly at the phone.